16 exceptional Buddhist temples in Southeast Asia

 3. BAGAN, MYANMAR

-Most popular pagodas and temples in Bagan are: Ananda Pagoda, Dhammayangyi Temple, Thatbyinnyu temple, Sulamani Pagoda, Thambula temple, Shwezigon Pagoda, Myazedi pagoda, Pyathadar temple and Manuha temple.
+The most popular pagodas and temples in Bagan are Ananda Pagoda, Dhammayangyi Temple, Thatbyinnyu Temple, Sulamani Pagoda, Thambula temple, Shwezigon Pagoda, Myazedi pagoda, Pyathadar temple, and Manuha temple.

 4. SHWEDAGON PAGODA, MYANMAR